richardesp/twilio-whatsapp-chatbot/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to twilio-whatsapp-chatbot

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to twilio-whatsapp-chatbot!
 This guide outlines the process for contributing to ensure a smooth and efficient collaboration.

 ## Table of Contents
 1. [Branching Strategy](#branching-strategy)